-Florida Braces For 'Life-Threatening' Hurricane Michael To Hit Panhandle On Wednesday
+Michael Upgraded To Category 4 'Major' Hurricane As It Approaches Florida Panhandle

 The governor activated 750 National Guardsmen for storm response on Monday, on top of the 500 activated the day before.
 The Florida National Guard has over 4,000 more Guard members available for deployment, Scott said.

 Panama City could see a storm surge at depths from 6 to 9 feet.
-But the surging seawater could also create perilous problems far from the coast, raising rivers to dangerous levels as it pushes as much as 10 to 15 miles inland.
+But the surging seawater could also create perilous problems far from the coast, raising rivers and bays to dangerous levels as it pushes as much as 10 to 15 miles inland.

 "The storm surge is absolutely deadly.
 Do not think you can survive it," Scott said.
 The governor has declared a state of emergency in 35 counties and is stressing that residents should "absolutely" evacuate if ordered to.

 "Think about what we've seen before with storms like Hurricane Irma," he said.
-The storm was implicated in the deaths of 80 Floridians, according to The Associated Press — including residents at a nursing home.
+More than 80 deaths were linked to that storm, according to The Associated Press — including residents of a nursing home.

+With a number of counties ordering evacuations, Scott waived highway tolls in the northwest part of the state.

+After it makes landfall, the storm is predicted to pass into Georgia, where Gov. Nathan Deal on Tuesday issued a state of emergency covering 92 counties — nearly the entire lower two-thirds of his state.

-Local authorities are stressing timely evacuation, too.
+For residents who want to leave, local authorities are stressing timely evacuation, too.

 "Storm surge is the No. 1 problem that you can see from these storms.
-You have rain, you have wind — but storm surge, that's a lot of water that can come on shore," said David Peaton, the assistant director of emergency management in Levy County in an interview with member station WUFT.
+You have rain, you have wind — but storm surge, that's a lot of water that can come onshore," said David Peaton, the assistant director of emergency management in Levy County, in an interview with local station WUFT.

-Peaton says he's working closely with the National Weather Service to provide accurate information and protective measures to his county, which faces the Gulf of Mexico and is especially vulnerable to any flooding produced by Michael.
-The county has already closed its schools through Thursday.
+Peaton says he is working closely with the National Weather Service to provide accurate information and protective measures to his county, which faces the Gulf of Mexico and is especially vulnerable to any flooding produced by Michael.
+Levy County has closed its schools through Thursday; Florida State University, in Tallahassee, has closed as well.

-Both Peaton and Scott encourage residents to have at least three days' worth of food and supplies, and check on their neighbors and monitor local news coverage.
+Both Peaton and Scott encourage residents to have at least three days' worth of food and supplies and to check on their neighbors and monitor local news coverage.

-The Tallahassee International Airport is operating at full capacity on Tuesday morning — but it warns, "While there have not been any commercial flight cancellations yet, cancellations may be expected as early as [Tuesday] afternoon/evening."
+Both NOAA and Air Force Reserve Hurricane Hunter aircraft have flown through the hurricane's four quadrants — and the NHC says, "The planes actually passed through the eye around the same time [Tuesday morning], and reported that they could see one another."

+Tallahassee International Airport is suspending commercial flight activity as 12:01 a.m.
+ET on Wednesday but expects to resume activity on Thursday.

-Florida Fish and Wildlife has put 40 additional law enforcement officers on notice to deploy with a variety of special equipment, including boats that could be used for high-water rescues.
-With a number of counties ordering evacuations, Scott waived highway tolls in the northwest part of the state.
+Florida Fish and Wildlife has put 40 additional law enforcement officers on notice to deploy with a variety of special equipment, including boats that can be used for high-water rescues.

-The NHC expects heavy rainfall through Friday.
-Meteorologists at Weather.com predict that by Wednesday night or Thursday morning, Michael's rains are likely to spread into the Carolinas and Mid-Atlantic — potentially bringing more water to areas still recovering from Hurricane Florence.
-The storm is "unlikely to stall" in the region and spread massive amounts of rain like Florence did.
+The National Hurricane Center says Michael is expected to move off the mid-Atlantic coast and head back out to sea on Friday.